olehrechukh/personal-blog/content/blog/azure-workbooks/azure-workbooks.md

 3.  **Capture Your Content as Code**: After you have designed your content in the UI, you will export the updated workbook definition as a JSON payload and use it to update your Terraform configuration.
 This captures the state of your workbook's content as code and allows you to redeploy it consistently across all your environments.

 <figure>
-  {% image "./data/visualizations.png", "Visualizations" %}
+  {% image "./data/visualizations.png", "Sample workbook visualizations showing combined charts and metrics used in the demo workbook" %}
 </figure>

 ## A Deep Dive into the Workflow